 This chopped caprese salad with avocado is the perfect reminder that food doesn't always have look pretty to taste really, really good.
+Whether you're looking for an easy salad with mozzarella or a quick salad with tomatoes, you're in the right place.

 Your standard caprese salad features thick slices of tomato, fresh mozzarella, and whole basil leaves arranged in artful layers on a plate or platter.
 Frequently it is topped with a gorgeous drizzle of balsamic vinegar.